 I let Edward call again and again as my marriage vows eroded.
-We were both time stressed, weeks passed quickly.
-With Edward’s phone calls, hubby and I argued during the little weekend time we had together where we never did before.
+We were both time stressed so the weeks passed quickly.
+With Edward’s phone calls, hubby and I argued during the little weekend time we had together when we never did before.
 At our work day breakfasts, I was sullen, created issues, got cross over little things.
 I blame shifted guilt of Edward’s calls.
 Hubby hadn’t changed.
 I had.
 I compared him to Edward unfavorably to provide excuses to take Edward’s calls and meet him again.

 The desire to see him again built up until it was no longer possible to contain.
-He often asked me to go for a ride in his Porsche but was afraid to be alone with him in his car and kept putting it off.
-Then one noon call I suggested we meet someplace again for lunch.
+Edward often asked me to go for a ride in his Porsche but I was afraid to be alone with him in his car and kept putting it off.
+Then one noon call, I suggested we meet someplace again for lunch.
 He, instead, suggested diner at Michael's, a French seafood restaurant in Sunnyvale.
 It had a theater next door and we could also take in the movie Chinatown, he wanted to see.
 It had to be a Saturday evening, his only night off.
 Getting out on a Saturday evening was difficult for me, no shopping excuse would work.
-Instead, I agreed to meet him there.
-By then, out of control I didn’t know if I could wait until Saturday.
+Caution thrown to the wind, I agreed to meet him there.
+By then, out of control, I didn’t know if I could wait until Saturday.
 I would force an excuse to go.

 Saturday afternoon, household duties completed, a meal prepared for hubby and the kids, I announced I was eating out.
 Hubby taken aback wanted to know why, where and with who.
 I retorted.